 It’s not free but even after that, the charges are very reasonable and you will only pay as per your use.
 AWS charges $0.10 per thousand emails and $0.12 per GB of data out, which comes out very reasonable.

 The setup process for SES is also very easy, you need to verify domain or email and setup WordPress to use SES.
 I would prefer to verify the domain so that you will not have any restriction on the email address.

 - Add your domain to SES for Verification

-- SES will provide some DNS records, add them in your DNS
+- SES will provide some DNS records, add them to your DNS.

 - SES will give you DKIM (Domain Key Identified Mail) and SPF (Sender Policy Framework) records.
-I would recommend to add all of them to DNS
+I would recommend adding all of them to DNS.

 - Once all the records are added and propagated, SES will verify your domain

-By default SES will add your account to a sandbox and you will not be allowed to send emails to everyone.
-You can only send it to verified domain or email address, you need to raise a service request to raise that limit.
+By default, SES will add your account to a sandbox and you will not be allowed to send emails to everyone.
+You can only send it to the verified domain or email address, you need to raise a service request to raise that limit.